flashingpumpkin/django-socialregistration/docs/installation.rst

 ================

 When starting the registration process, all the user's temporary data is stored in the user's session.
-If you're developing on `http://127.0.0.1:8000`_, you will have to set your callback URLs to use `http://127.0.0.1:8000`_ too or you will get a new session when returning to the site and socialregistration won't be able to find the temporary data and subsequently throw a ``KeyError``.
+If you're developing on http://127.0.0.1:8000, you will have to set your callback URLs to begin with http://127.0.0.1:8000 too or you will get a new session when returning to the site and socialregistration won't be able to find the temporary data and subsequently throw a ``KeyError``.

-Also not that Twitter for example will not accept `http://localhost:8000`_ as a valid domain for the callback URL so you'll have to use `http://127.0.0.1:8000`_ when developing your site.
+Also not that Twitter for example will not accept http://localhost:8000 as a valid domain for the callback URL so you'll have to use http://127.0.0.1:8000 when developing your site.